Nayjest/Node/README.md

 Node
 ====

-Javascript class for organizing objects hierarchy
+Javascript class for organizing objects hierarchy.

+Node class is given in form of AMD module for convenient usage in browser scripts.

 **Limitations:**